 1) Wisconsin Bankruptcy Cases — Chapter 13 or Chapter 7

 Most consumer debtors (the person filing for bankruptcy relief) file under Chapter 13 or Chapter 7 of the Bankruptcy Code.
+You may want to understand the differences as Chapter 7 bankruptcy is often less expensive and can get you out of debt sooner.

 Chapter 7 bankruptcy can be a liquidation bankruptcy.
 Bankruptcies filed under Chapter 7 are intended for individuals who cannot afford to repay their debts after paying normal living expenses.
 You must meet income qualifications to file under Chapter 7.
 Even though Chapter 7 may be less expensive to file than a Chapter 13 case, it does not offer some of the benefits of filing Chapter 13.